Moravian Church: Missions

-In 1771, Moravians established a settlement at Nain, Labrador which became a permanent settlement and the Moravian headquarters in Labrador.
-The mission stations expanded to Okak (1776), Hopedale (1782), Hebron at Kauerdluksoak Bay (1830–1959) serving also Napartok Bay and Saeglek Bay, Zoar (1864–1889), Ramah (1871–1908), Makkovik (1896), and Killiniq on Cape Chidley island (1905–1925).
+In 1771, Moravians established a settlement at Nain, Labrador, which became a permanent settlement and the Moravian headquarters in Labrador.
+The mission stations expanded to Okak (1776), Hopedale (1782), Hebron at Kauerdluksoak Bay (1830–1959), serving also Napartok Bay and Saeglek Bay, Zoar (1864–1889), Ramah (1871–1908), Makkovik (1896), and Killiniq on Cape Chidley island (1905–1925).
 Two further stations were added after this period at Happy Valley near Goose Bay (1957) and North West River (1960).

-Colonies were also founded in North Carolina, where Moravians led by Bishop August Gottlieb Spangenberg purchased 98985 acre from John Carteret, 2nd Earl Granville.
+Colonies were founded in North Carolina, where Moravians led by Bishop August Gottlieb Spangenberg purchased 98985 acre from John Carteret, 2nd Earl Granville.
 This large tract of land was named die Wachau, or Wachovia, after one of Zinzendorf's ancestral estates on the Danube River in Lower Austria.
-Other early settlements included Bethabara (1753), Bethania (1759) and Salem (now referred to as Old Salem in Winston-Salem North Carolina) (1766).
+Other early settlements included Bethabara (1753), Bethania (1759), and Salem, now referred to as Old Salem (1766) in Winston-Salem, North Carolina.

 In 1801, the Moravians established Springplace mission to the Cherokee Nation in what is now Murray County, Georgia.
 Coinciding with the forced removal of the Cherokees to Oklahoma, this mission was replaced in 1842 by New Springplace in Oaks, Oklahoma.
-Due to Civil War-related violence, New Springplace closed in 1862, and resumed during the 1870s.
-Finally, in 1898, the Moravian Church discontinued their missionary engagement with the Cherokees, and New Springplace, now the Oaks Indian Mission, was transferred to the Danish Evangelical Lutheran Church.
+Due to Civil War-related violence, New Springplace closed in 1862 and resumed during the 1870s.
+In 1898, the Moravian Church discontinued their missionary engagement with the Cherokees and New Springplace, now the Oaks Indian Mission, was transferred to the Danish Evangelical Lutheran Church.

 The start of far-flung missionary work necessitated the establishment of independently administered provinces.
 So, from about 1732, the history of the church becomes the history of its provinces.

-Eventually, the Moravian missions in Australia and Greenland were transferred to the local Presbyterian and Lutheran Churches respectively.
+Eventually, the Moravian missions in Australia and Greenland were transferred to the local Presbyterian and Lutheran Churches, respectively.

 The first mission station in present-day South Africa was established by the Moravian Georg Schmidt at Genadendal in 1738.
-The mission at Wupperthal, established by the Rhenish Missionary Society was eventually transferred to the Moravian Church.
+The mission at Wupperthal, established by the Rhenish Missionary Society, was eventually transferred to the Moravian Church.

 The Moravians sought to unify the converts into "one people" living together with the same religious beliefs.
 Zeisberger, a significant Moravian missionary, implored the converts to remember that they were "one people not two."